ramadhia/maxtest/README.md

 #### 2.2 Docker Compose (PostgreSQL)

+### Docker Compose File

+Ensure you have a `docker-compose.yaml` file in the root directory (`maxbuzz-project/`) before proceeding to the next step.

 1. **Start PostgreSQL**:
-   First, start the PostgreSQL service using Docker Compose:
+   First, start the PostgreSQL service using Docker Compose in the root directory (`maxbuzz-project/`):

    ```bash
    docker compose -f docker-compose.yaml up db